“The Early Bird Catches the Worm” – Anonymous

 I bet you have had those nights where you are just lying in bed trying to sleep – you are either staring at your smartphone or the empty ceiling.

 I used to have the same problem.
 And that justified me waking up late in the morning.

 By the time it is 9.30 PM I am completely wiped.
 No matter what I want to do – read a book or watch Netflix – my body does not allow me to do it.

 I have to sleep, I don’t have to try hard at all.
 No more sleeping pills or fancy teas that promise good sleep.
 Let nature take care of itself.
 Sleep like a baby each night.

 6. Plan Your Day in Advance

 Another advantage of waking up early is that you will be able to arrive at work much earlier than your peers.

 This will give you some additional time to plan your day.

 However, it gives you clarity in knowing how your day is going to look like.
-This does gives us a sense of control – which helps us become more productive.
+This does give us a sense of control that helps to become more productive.

-Having an extra 30 to 60 minutes in the morning allows you to do things that you might find hard to do during the day – for example reading, journalling, goal-setting,etc.
+Having an extra 30 to 60 minutes in the morning allows you to do things that you might find hard to do during the day – for example, reading, journaling, goal-setting, etc.